shreya12ojha/GoTalk/Planner.md

   - To communicate with Firebase services, use the Firebase SDK, which includes the Firebase App and Firebase Database SDKs.
   - The main script includes `script.js`, which has the JavaScript code needed to manage the chat feature.

+## CSS FILE ("styles.css")

+The basic design of our chat application interface is specified in this file.
+It establishes a uniform font style throughout the application, ensures that buttons, input fields, and forms are appropriately spaced and aligned by providing styling for them.
+Messages are shown in a scrollable area and the chat container and messages list are designed to accommodate overflow.
+To visually distinguish between sent and received messages, different styles are employed, such as distinct background colors and text alignment.
+System communications can be distinguished from user messages by their distinct style.

 ​